 What is the ‘formula’ for success?

-According to Sociologist and Historian Michel Foucault, people are governed through self-discipline.
+Sociologist and Historian Michel Foucault proposed that self-discipline was used to govern people through their own actions.
 He believed people ‘govern themselves’ according to established mindsets.
 These mindsets shape and guide their choices and lifestyles.
-He called this ‘shaping’ governmentality.
+He called this shaping ‘governmentality’.

-Governmentality is control by changing people’s mentality or way of thinking.
-The whole point is to ‘govern’ the way you behave by convincing you not only that it is good for you, but also that you want it.
-If you want it, you will make every effort to do it.
+In very simplified terms, governmentality is control by changing people’s mindset or way of thinking.
+The whole point is to ‘govern’ the way you behave by convincing you, not only that something is good for you, but also that you want it.
+The idea is that if you want it, you will make every effort to do it.
+Another way is by convincing you that not to want it will have a social cost (such as shame, labels, and the like).

-Discourse, used to achieve governmentality, limits the options to express and discuss ideas.
-The media reinforces these options of what you ‘should’ want.
-Usually, the discourse presents the options in black and white and in a way that to choose one of the sides is unacceptable.
-As a result, people will dismiss as irrelevant or simply not discuss the options left outside of the discourse.
+Then, media reinforces the options of what you ‘should’ want using discourse.
+Discourse, limits the options to express and discuss ideas.
+It is a framework for conversation about a topic.
+It often presents options in black and white and in such a way that choosing one of the sides is simply unacceptable.
+In this way, a discourse dominates the public conversation (dominant discourse).
+When this happens, people tend to choose the most popular side, shame those who oppose and dismiss as irrelevant or simply not discuss the options left outside of the discourse.

 What is success and who gets to define it?